jermanuts/feather-docs/content/_guides/primary_address.md

 ### What is the primary address?

-A Monero wallet has one Primary address.
+A Monero wallet has one primary address.
 On mainnet this address starts with a '4'.

 The primary address is a valid Monero address and can be used to receive funds.
 (But we recommend that you don't, unless you have to!)

-All subaddresses are derived from your primary address.

 You may need your primary address when you are: